Jenson Button: 2016–2017

 In November 2017, Button was replaced as McLaren reserve driver by 2017 FIA Formula 3 European champion Lando Norris for 2018.
 His contract with McLaren expired without renewal at the end of 2017 allowing him to focus on other racing ventures.

-Williams senior advisor (2021)
+Williams senior advisor (2021–2025)

 In January 2021, Button rejoined Williams as a senior advisor on a multi-year deal.
 He assisted their race and Williams Academy drivers on-track and at the team's headquarters and conducted ambassadorial duties for the team.
 It was expected that Button would focus on the entire team and not one specific department, but he could not enter Williams' premises due to travel restrictions from the United States.
 Forthwith, COVID-19 protocols restricted his bonding with the team since he was in the Sky Sports broadcasting bubble.

+Aston Martin F1 Team Ambassador (2026–present)

+Ahead of the season, Button joined Aston Martin F1 Team in a team ambassador role on a multi-year deal, supporting their commercial, media, and partner operations.